singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 git clone https://github.com/github_account/my-repo-name.git
 ```

-Substitute *my-site-folder* with your location and the clone address with the address of your GitHub fork and account.
+Substitute *my-site-folder* with your location and the address with the address of your repository and account.
+Please note that you need a repository that you own!

 Note that you should NOT create a folder for the project, as it comes inside a folder structure already.